aaronbloomfield/ccc/uva/index.md

-Cryptocurrency: UVa specific material, fall 2022
+Cryptocurrency: UVa specific material, spring 2022
 ==================================================

 [Go up to the main CCC readme](../readme.html) ([md](../readme.md))

-Much of the rest of this git repo is meant to be generic to anybody who has a class such as this one.
-But this page contains details specific to the specific version of the course at the University of Virginia.
+Much of the rest of this repository is meant to be generic to anybody who has a class such as this one.
+This page contains details specific to the specific version of the course at the University of Virginia.

 ------------------------------------------------------------